dougeby/IntuneDocs/intune/lookout-mtd-connector-integration.md

    ![Azure AD properties](./media/lookout-mtd-connector-integration/azure-ad-properties.png)

 3. Next, find the Azure AD Group ID for the accounts you use to grant Azure AD users access to the Lookout Console.
-One group is for *full access*, and the second group, for *restricted access** is optional.
+One group is for *full access*, and the second group, for *restricted access* is optional.
 To get the *Object ID*, for each account:
    1. Go to **Azure Active Directory** > **Groups** to open the *Groups - All groups* pane.

    2. Select the group you created for *full access* to open its *Overview* pane.

    3. Use the *Copy* button to copy the Object ID, and then save it in a text file.

+   4. Repeat the process for the *restricted access* group if you use that group.

       ![Azure AD group Object ID](./media/lookout-mtd-connector-integration/azure-ad-group-id.png)

-    Repeat the process for the *restricted access* group if you use that group.

-4. After you gather this information, contact Lookout support (email: enterprisesupport@lookout.com).
+   After you gather this information, contact Lookout support (email: enterprisesupport@lookout.com).
 Lookout Support will work with your primary contact to onboard your subscription and create your Lookout Enterprise account, using the information that you provide.

-## Configure your subscription
+## Configure your Lookout subscription
 After Lookout support creates your Lookout Enterprise account, Lookout support sends an email to the primary contact for your company with a link to the sign-in url: https://aad.lookout.com/les?action=consent.

 ### Initial sign-in